Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

 - *An Instance*: When talking about instances is an application-context, these are unique pieces of data that describes details about the particular session going on in the application.
 The data includes information on who is filling in the data and what the data is.
-- *An "original" application*: This will be an application that acts as a regular Altinn application which means end-users will interact with it.
+- *Application A*: This will be an application that acts as a regular Altinn application which means end-users will interact with it.
 While filling in the form they will be working on their own private instance.
 However it will differentiate from other Altinn apps since the service owner have customized it to include actions that trigger a POST API call to another application.
-This POST API call will create a new instance of the _receiver_ application.
+This POST API call will create a new instance of the _application B_.
-- *A "receiving" application*: This will be an application that may have multiple purposes, but it's main purpose will be to receive and handle some data from the other application and automatically create a new instance using this data for a given instance owner.
+- *Application B*: This will be an application that may have multiple purposes, but it's main purpose will be to receive and handle some data from the other application and automatically create a new instance using this data for a given instance owner.
 This application will differentiate from other Altinn apps since instances are created by triggers in another application.

-This guide takes you through a multi-app solution consisting of two apps, but the concept can be extended to contain several "original" and "receiving" applications.
+This guide takes you through a multi-app solution consisting of two apps; _application A_ and _application B_, but the concept can be extended to contain several applications of type A or type B, or both types.

 Before continue reading these guidelines, please consider if a multi-app solution is what you need to fulfill the purpose